Harpastum: Writings related to harpastum

 An anonymous poet praises the ball skills of Piso:

 Julius Pollux includes harpastum and phaininda in a list of ball games:

-Phaininda takes its name from Phaenides, who first invented it, or from phenakizein (to deceive), because they show the ball to one man and then throw to another, contrary to expectation.
-It is likely that this is the same as the game with the small ball, which takes its name from harpazein (to snatch); and perhaps one would call the game with the soft ball by the same name.
+Phaininda takes its name from Phaenides, who first invented it, or from phenakizein ("to deceive"), because they show the ball to one man and then throw to another, contrary to expectation.
+It is likely that this is the same as the game with the small ball, which takes its name from harpazein ("to snatch"); and perhaps one would call the game with the soft ball by the same name.

 Sidonius Apollinaris describes a ball game in one of his letters:

 And now the illustrious Filimatius sturdily flung himself into the squadrons of the players, like Virgil's hero, 'daring to set his hand to the task of youth'; he had been a splendid player himself in his youth.
 But over and over again, he was forced from his position among the stationary players by the shock of some runner from the middle, and driven into the midfield, where the ball flew past him, or was thrown over his head; and he failed to intercept or parry it.
 More than once he fell prone, and had to pick himself up from such collapses as best he could; naturally he was the first to withdraw from the stress of the game.

 The general impression from these descriptions is of a game quite similar to rugby.
 Additional descriptions suggest a line was drawn in the dirt, and that the teams would endeavor to keep the ball behind their side of the line and prevent the opponents from reaching it.
 This seems rather like an "inverted" form of football.
 If the opponents had the ball on their side of the line, the objective would seem to be to get in and "pass" it to another player, or somehow get it back over the line.
 The ancient accounts of the game are not precise enough to enable the reconstruction of the rules in any detail.

-In an epigram, Martial makes reference to the dusty game of harpasta in reference to Atticus' preference for running as exercise:

-"No hand-ball (pila), no bladder-ball (follis), no feather-stuffed ball (paganica) makes you ready for the warm bath, nor the blunted sword-stroke upon the unarmed stump; nor do you stretch forth squared arms besmeared with oil, nor, darting to and fro, snatch the dusty scrimmage-ball (harpasta), but you run only by the clear Virgin water (the Aqua Virgo aqueduct)."
+In an epigram, Martial makes reference to the dusty game of harpasta in reference to Atticus's preference for running as exercise: "No hand-ball (pila), no bladder-ball (follis), no feather-stuffed ball (paganica) makes you ready for the warm bath, nor the blunted sword-stroke upon the unarmed stump; nor do you stretch forth squared arms besmeared with oil, nor, darting to and fro, snatch the dusty scrimmage-ball (harpasta), but you run only by the clear Virgin water (the Aqua Virgo aqueduct)."

 Monuments

 In the Croatian town of Sinj, a Roman tombstone found in the ruins of the military camp Tilurium, near the modern day Trilj, shows a boy holding a harpastum ball in his hands.
-The ball that is shown on this monument has hexagonal and pentagonal patterns, similar to a modern-day football (soccer).
+The ball that is shown on this monument has hexagonal and pentagonal patterns, similar to a modern-day association football.